Mary Robinson: Recognition

 On 29 September 2010, at a ceremony in Dublin, she received a damehood from the Military and Hospitaller Order of St. Lazarus of Jerusalem.
 As a former Head of State and in recognition of her significant contribution towards human rights she was awarded the honour of Dame Grand Cross of Merit.

 Honorary degrees

 In 1991 and in 2001, Robinson was awarded honorary doctorates by Brown University, University of Cambridge, University of Liverpool and Lisbon Nova University.
+In 1996 she received an honorary doctorate at Coventry University.
 On 22 January 2000, she received an honorary doctorate from the Faculty of Law at Uppsala University, Sweden.
 In 2004, she was awarded an honorary degree by McGill University.

 In 2009, she was awarded an honorary degree of Doctor of Laws from the University of Bath, at the 1100th anniversary celebration of the Diocese of Bath and Wells, where she gave a lecture entitled "Realising rights: the role of religion in human rights in the future".

 On 1 July 2025, she was awarded an honorary degree of Doctor of Laws from the University of Strathclyde.